Contributed By Cassels Brock & Blackwell LLP

-The provinces of British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Ontario, Québec and Saskatchewan, along with the three territories, have adopted some form of modified free-entry system, which allows individuals and corporations to obtain mineral rights by staking and/or registering (in the case of Ontario) mining claims on their own initiative on mineral lands deemed open for staking.
+The provinces of British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Ontario, Québec and Saskatchewan, along with the three territories, have adopted some form of modified free-entry system, which allows individuals and corporations to obtain mineral rights by recording and/or registering (in the case of Ontario) mining claims on their own initiative on mineral lands deemed open for recording.

 The free-entry system relates only to the limited acquisition of mining rights or temporary limited tenure by mining claim (referred to as a mineral claim in other jurisdictions).
-The acquired rights do not necessarily extend to actual permission for the activities of exploration, development or mining.
-These industrial activities remain subject to land use, environmental and other principles and laws and regulations.
+The acquired rights do not necessarily extend to actual permission for the industrial activities of exploration, development or mining, which remain subject to land use, environmental and other principles and laws and regulations.
 If a mining claim holder wishes to develop a mineral deposit on the land subject to the claim, they must usually apply for and obtain a Crown mining lease.